Spinal Cord and Functions of Afferent (Sensory) and Efferent (Motor) Nerve Tracts

 Receptors- Definition, Classifications, Properties

 Receptors can be classified based on various criteria, including their location, mechanism of action, and the types of signals to which they respond.
 Here’s a broad classification and an overview of the properties of receptors: Based on Location 1.
-Cell Surface Receptors: – Integral Membrane Proteins: Typically span the cell membrane. – Ligand … Read more
+Cell Surface Receptors: Integral Membrane Proteins: These receptors are embedded within and typically span the plasma … Read more

 Action potential- Definition, Phases